arjunkalburgi/2022/src/routes/writing/2020-06-11_negotiating-my-salary.md

 cover: /post-images/leavesgif.gif
 ---

-> I got a new job and negotiated my salary.
-I've always been interested in how to do this and wanted to share my experience.

 ## My Negotiating Beliefs

 Several times during this process I thought to myself that there isn't a winner or loser to this negotiation, there's only mutual understanding.
 If the company and I can find mutual understanding of my value, then we're both winners.
 This was not the situation to let my ego dictate my value, I never kept a specific salary number and I think that benefitted me throughout the negotiation.